JuanCely999/Economist-portfolio/README.md

 **Technology:**   R, Python, google analytics.

-### Institucional trust for the tourism value in Tunja
+### Institutionelles Vertrauen für den Tourismuswert in Tunja
 **Code:**    [`lig_studio`](https://github.com/JuanCely999/Proyectos/tree/main/R_code/lig_studio).

 **Description:**  The impact of the governance of the relations of the tourism value chain in Tunja and the use of social networks are evaluated [`here`](https://drive.google.com/file/d/1cFycBgkx6THfDz2QZ4V7qvJ9wWGnzg9T/view).